Raman scattering study of NaFe$_{0.53}$Cu$_{0.47}$As: Abstract

 \section{Abstract}

 We use polarization-resolved Raman scattering to study lattice dynamics in NaFe$_{0.53}$Cu$_{0.47}$As single crystals.
-We identify 4 $A_{1g}$ phonon modes at 125, 172, 183 and 197 \cm, and 4 $B_{3g}$ phonon modes at 101, 138, 173, 226 \cm.
-The phonon spectra are consistent with the $Ibam$ group, which confirms that the Cu and Fe atoms form a stripe order.
+We identify four $A_{1g}$ phonon modes, at 126, 172, 183, and 197 \cm, and four $B_{3g}$ phonon modes at 101, 139, 173, and 226 \cm ($D_{4h}$ point group).
+The phonon spectra are consistent with the $Ibam$ space group, which confirms that the Cu and Fe atoms form a stripe order.
 The temperature dependence of the phonon spectra suggests weak electron-phonon and magneto-elastic interactions.